axonops/axonops-workbench/README.md

 brew install --cask axonopsworkbench
 ```

+## Tidying up between beta release installs

+The current builds are still in development and are not necessarily backwards compatible, so do this before taking a new beta release

+### Linux and macOS:

+- Delete the folder(s) with perfix .axonops- in the home folder.
+- In the OS Keychain, remove all keys with prefix AxonOps.

+### Windows:
+- Delete the folder with prefix axonops- in the user directory folder C:\Users{username}.
+- Delete the folder with prefix AxonOps in apps' data folder C:\Users{username}\AppData\Roaming or %appData%.
+- In the Windows Credential Manager, remove all credentials with prefix AxonOps.
+- In the registries - using the regedit tool -, navigate to Computer\HKEY_LOCAL_MACHINE\SOFTWARE\AxonOpsWorkbenchClustersSecrets - it can also be AxonOpsDeveloperWorkbenchClustersSecrets -, delete the entire key/folder.

 ## Development

 If you would like to run it in development, please follow the instructions below.